KosmicTask/ScriptingBridgeDox/README.md

 Apple's [ScriptingBridge][scriptingbridge] (SB) is an application automation technology for [Cocoa languages][cocoa-languages].

-The [sdp][sdp] tool is used to generate an appropriate Objective-C header from the application bundle. [sdp][sdp] is included as part of Apple's [Xcode][xcode] developer tool chain.
-When using Xcode 4 it will be necessary to install the command line tools under Preferences - Downloads - Components.

 The full [Doxygen][doxygen] generated documentation set and downloadable zip archives can be viewed at [Mugginsoft][mugginsoft].

 #Adding new SB application headers